panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 })
 ```

-Because the pure function doesn't create side-effects, the test doesn't have to arreange and clean up the side-effect.
+Because the pure function doesn't create side effects, the test doesn't have to arrange and clean up the side effect.

-The pure function that makes computationally expensive calculations can be easily *memoized*.
+The pure function that makes computationally expensive calculations can be *memoized*.
 That is possible because the single source of truth of a pure function is its arguments, thus arguments can be used as cache keys during memoization.

 `factorial()` function is a pure function.
 Because factorial computation is expensive, you can improve the performance of the function by wrapping factorial into a `memoize()` wrapper: